ricardo-romero-ochoa/ROCify/README.md

 Contributions are welcome!
 Submit issues and pull requests to improve this tool.

 ## Testing
-The app has been tested in Ubuntu 24.04.2 and in Windows 11
+The app has been tested on Ubuntu 24.04.2 and on Windows 11

 ## License